The X-Files: The Truth Is Still Out There

-The sci-fi drama The X-Files ran for an initial nine seasons on the FOX network, premiering in the mid-1990s and continuing into the early years of the twenty-first century.
+The sci-fi drama The X-Files ran for an initial nine seasons on FOX, premiering in the mid-1990s and continuing into the early years of the twenty-first century.
 On its most basic level, the series follows FBI Agents Fox Mulder and Dana Scully as they investigate unexplained mysteries that have ties to the supernatural.
-The X-Files likewise contains a government conspiracy not only regarding the existence of aliens but a secret agenda involving their occupation of the planet and forced subjugation of the human race.
+The X-Files likewise contains a government conspiracy not only regarding the existence of aliens but their plans to occupy planet Earth and subjugate the human race.

-More significantly, The X-Files is an example of a television series being at “the right place at the right time,” allowing the show to tap into the national zeitgeist of the moment and evolve into a phenomenon beyond mere entertainment.
-During the 1990s, the assumption that unknown elements of the United States government operated in secret gained widespread acceptance amongst the populace.
+More significantly, The X-Files is an example of a television series tapping into the national zeitgeist of the times and evolving into a phenomenon beyond mere entertainment.
+During the 1990s, the belief that unknown elements of the United States government operated in secret gained widespread acceptance amongst the populace.
 In 1991, for instance, director Oliver Stone released his three-hour epic JFK, which argued that a vast and extensive conspiracy existed in regard to the assassination of President John F. Kennedy.

-Shortly thereafter, technological advances – including the rise of the World Wide Web – united people across the country and around the globe in ways that had never previously existed, allowing for the sharing of information not only within the mainstream but subjects on the fringe as well.
+Shortly afterwards, technological advances – including the rise of the World Wide Web – united people across the country and around the globe in ways that had never previously existed, allowing for the sharing of information not only within the mainstream but on the fringes as well.
 The end of the Cold War also upset the norm and introduced a “Brave New World” in its wake.
-Instead of optimism in the future, however, these events merely led to the uncertainty and spiritual emptiness that often arises when the end of history gives way to a new era.
+Instead of optimism in the future, these events led to the uncertainty and spiritual emptiness that often arises when the “end of history” gives way to a new era.

-Thus was the state of the nation when The X-Files premiered in 1993.
-A popular poster that hangs on the wall of Fox Mulder’s office contains the caption “I Want to Believe,” and millions of Americans soon began to feel the same way about The X-Files.
-The suggestion that the U.S. government was keeping the existence of aliens a secret was readily accepted by those who already believed in a conspiracy surrounding the JFK assassination, while investigations into the supernatural coincided with an evolving fascination with New Age spiritualism that was growing throughout the land.
+A popular poster hanging on the wall of Fox Mulder’s office contains the caption “I Want to Believe,” and millions of Americans soon began to feel the same way about The X-Files.
+The suggestion that the U.S. government was keeping the existence of aliens a secret was readily accepted by those who already believed in a conspiracy surrounding the JFK assassination, while investigations into the supernatural coincided with an evolving fascination with New Age spiritualism that was growing throughout the country.

 The X-Files was also one of the first television shows to take full advantage of the World Wide Web by interacting with fans and building a large network of message boards, chat rooms, and fansites.
 The X-Files may not have dictated the times, but the sci-fi drama certainly had its finger on the pulse of the 1990s as it skirted the fine line between the conventional and cutting edge.